michal-stuglik/galaxy-nginx-role/README.md

 This Ansible role is for automated installation of NGINX proxy server on top of Galaxy framework.
-Production `mode` install server from sources together with upload module and config sets uwsgi as web server.
+Variable `production` set as `true` install server from sources together with upload module and config sets uwsgi as web server.

 ### Usage ###